 Provost Teresa Abi-Nader Dahlberg, Ph.D., explains.

 The revised Spring 2021 Academic Calendar includes a condensed semester to promote a healthy campus.
 Winter break is extended with classes starting Jan.
 19. There will be a three-day, on-campus break in March, and a Good Friday holiday.
 The last day of classes is April 30 and finals will be held from May 3-7.

 Flexible Learning Environments

-TCU is offering online and on-campus courses for the fall 2020 semester.
+TCU is offering online and on-campus courses for this semester.
 Whether or not a course is online depends on several factors including class size, faculty teaching preference and the course material.

 Choosing a Fully Online Experience

 Students were given the option to choose a fully online learning experience, where applicable.
 Some courses are only available to be taken in person for accreditation requirements.
-Students who did not select the fully online option may have some online courses during the fall.
+Students who did not select the fully online option may have some online courses.

 Even through a virtual experience, classes continue to engage students with highly personal instruction and virtual office hours.

 Even if all classes are taken online, students can still live on campus, engaging with other students and activities.
 Residents aren't confined to their rooms for classes; we’ve repurposed many spaces across campus so students can gather together to learn online in small groups or find a quiet space to participate in virtual learning.
 Students should bring earphones, wear face coverings and maintain a safe physical distance.